While people often use the medical terms cardiac arrest and heart attack interchangeably, they are not the same thing.

 Cardiac arrest occurs when the heart unexpectedly malfunctions and suddenly stops beating.
-A heart attack is due to a circulation problem and sudden cardiac arrest is because of an electrical problem.
+A heart attack is due to a circulation problem, and sudden cardiac arrest is because of an electrical problem.

 Sometimes these two distinct heart conditions can be linked.
 Sudden cardiac arrest can occur after a heart attack, or during recovery from an episode.
-Heart attacks do increase the risk for sudden cardiac arrest.
+Heart attacks do increase the risk of sudden cardiac arrest.
 However, most heart attacks do not lead to sudden cardiac arrest.

 What is a heart attack?

 A heart attack occurs when a blocked artery prevents oxygen-rich blood from reaching a section of the heart.